"We focus our ministry on 'Giving Christ to China's Future Leaders'..."

 China Outreach Ministries (COM), initiated by Rev. Stephen Wang, a pastor from China, began in London during the 1950s under the name Chinese Overseas Christian Mission (COCM).
 In 1959, Fred and Frances Pyke, long-term American missionaries to China, organized COCM/USA, and in the 1960s COCM and COCM/USA began operating as separate organizations.
 Under the leadership of Rev. Donald McIntosh, COCM/USA began raising funds to support Christian radio broadcasts into China through the programming of Far East Broadcasting Company and later through Trans World Radio.

 In 1988 with the influx of thousands of Mainland Chinese graduate students and scholars to U.S. and Canadian campuses, COM began to shift its primary focus to campus ministry in North America.
-Under the direction of then President Earnest Hummer, now President Emeritus, COM began placing staff at major campuses where large numbers of Chinese study or do research.
-The organization became China Outreach Ministries in 1993 and, in 2002, installed its current president, Glen Osborn.
+Under the direction of then President Earnest Hummer, COM began placing staff at major campuses where large numbers of Chinese study or do research.
+The organization became China Outreach Ministries in 1993 and, in 2002, installed its third president, Dr. Glen Osborn.
+After sixteen years of growth and the addition of a new leadership center, Reverend Daniel Su became the fourth COM president and first Chinese leader of COM.

 Over the years COM’s ministry has grown from a few campuses in the East to a nationwide ministry among Chinese students and scholars.
 Campus staff have developed multi-faceted ministries, including friendship evangelism, hospitality, Bible studies, ESL classes, discipleship training, translating and publishing resource materials, and holding retreats and conferences through which Chinese men and women come to Christ and return to China as Christian leaders.